 In this article, we look at the circumstances when a corporate entity must be included in a PSC register and what details must be obtained and recorded.
 Elsewhere, we look at the process a company should follow to identify its PSCs and RLEs and put together the register.

-To be classed as a registrable relevant legal entity (or registrable RLE) – a mouthful, but essentially meaning they must have their details recorded in a company’s PSC register – a corporate entity must meet several conditions:
+To be classed as a registrable relevant legal entity (or registrable RLE) – a mouthful, but essentially meaning they must have their details recorded in a company’s PSC register – a corporate entity must meet three conditions:

 Condition A: It would need to have been classed as a person with significant control if it had been an individual.
 That means it must meet at least one of the following conditions:

 - Hold more than 25% of the company’s shares

 - Hold more than 25% of the company’s voting rights